swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/using-environment-variables-in-swift/using-environment-variables-in-swift.md

 Environment variables are commonly used for configuration purposes.
 It is possible to set different configuration values for development, testing and production environment.
 It is possible to use env vars as feature flags or to specify secrets and keys and keep them separate from the application codebase.

-For example, an app could take advantage of the `LOG_LEVEL=trace` environment variable to set the log level using the [Logging library](https://swiftonserver.com/logging-for-server-side-swift-apps/) in Swift.
+For example, an app could take advantage of the `LOG_LEVEL=trace` environment variable to set the log level using the Logging library (<doc:logging-for-server-side-swift-apps>) in Swift.
 By using an env variable developers can get more detailed logs for debugging purposes and less verbose logs for production without changing the source code of the application itself.

 ## How to access environment variables in Swift?